Table of Contents

 This task highlights the key difference between object identity and value equality.
 You'll learn that two lists may have the same content but reside in different places in

-correctly in logical checks when working with data containers like lists.
+memory.
+You'll also practice using is and == correctly in logical checks when working with data containers like lists.

 Hints and Tips

-Assign the list directly to one variable, then use slicing like [:]
+Assign the list directly to one variable, then use slicing like [:] to make a shallow copy.
+Use == to check if contents are equal and

-to test whether they share the same identity.
+is to test whether they share the same identity.

 - Use the

-function to display memory locations - Compare the original and copied lists with
+id()function to display memory locations - Compare the original and copied lists with

-- Print descriptive messages to make your output clear
+==andis - Print descriptive messages to make your output clear

 Common Mistakes

-checks if the values are the same, is
+Beginners often confuse == with is.
+While == checks if the values are the same, is checks whether both sides point to the

-to compare values can result in logic bugs, especially when working with mutable data like lists and dictionaries.
+same object in memory.
+Using is to compare values can result in logic bugs, especially when working with mutable data like lists and dictionaries.

 - Assuming copy is identical: Using slicing

-creates a new list - it’s equal in value, but not the same object. -
+[:]creates a new list - it’s equal in value, but not the same object. -

 Using

-for value checks: This works only in rare cases, like small integers or cached strings. - Not printing or labeling comparisons: Without clear print messages, it's hard to know what you're testing.
+isfor value checks: This works only in rare cases, like small integers or cached strings. - Not printing or labeling comparisons: Without clear print messages, it's hard to know what you're testing.

 -